jvirajsinh5126/Basic-package-project-/Readme.md

-Signal Generation and Processing Package
+📦 Signal Generation and Operations Package

-This Python package provides tools for creating fundamental signals and applying basic operations on them.
-It was developed as part of the Long Hour Coding Exam.
+A Python package for generating fundamental signals and performing basic operations on them.

-Package Contents

-unitary_signals.py → Functions to generate unit step, unit impulse, and ramp signals.

-trigonometric_signals.py → Functions to create sine, cosine, and exponential signals.

-operations.py → Utilities for performing operations like time shifting, scaling, addition, and multiplication.
+Developed as part of the Long Hour Coding Exam by Prem Joshi.

+✨ Features

+Unitary Signals → Unit Step, Unit Impulse, Ramp

+Trigonometric Signals → Sine, Cosine, Exponential

+Operations → Time Shifting, Time Scaling, Addition, Multiplication

+Demo Script → Quickly test all features with one command

 Installation

 You can install the package from TestPyPI using the following command: pip install -i https://test.pypi.org/simple/ signal-ICT-Virajsinh-124==0.1.0